29 Jan A Dozen Ways to Be a Better Chess Player

 Keep asking questions like these before and after every move.
 The more you seek answers, the more clarity you achieve in your game.
 This also gives you a chance to create situations where the opponent is forced to make a move (aka Prophylactic Thinking or Prophylaxis in chess)

 8. Never shy away from constructive, honest criticism

-When analyzing the game, listen to your coach with a positive attitude.
+When analyzing the game, listen to your chess coach with a positive attitude.
 Do not be too defensive and block a piece of good advice.
 A good player must learn to accept different perspectives and respect the coach who is merely trying to help by pointing out where they went wrong or were dangerously close to losing a game.

 Coaches are there for a reason.